Planning to go to a conference? I hope you would like to get the most out of conferences.

-5. Take important things
+#5 Take important things

 Be it a one-day or a 4-day affair, it is always a good idea to take the following things:

-I. Don’t forget your chargers
+1. Don’t forget your chargers

 Since you’re going to spend most of the day relying on your devices, you will need chargers for your laptop and smartphones.

-II.
-Demo Materials
+2. Demo Materials

 Since you’ve already done the research and probably scheduled a meeting beforehand, it’s always a good idea to carry your demo materials.

-III.
-Business Cards
+3. Business Cards

 Keep a lot of business cards since you never know how many people you’re going to meet and want to network with.

-IV.
-Install LinkedIn App
+4. Install LinkedIn App

 It’s a good way to get the best out of each interaction.
 Send the connection request on the fly!

-6. Take pictures
+5. Take pictures

 Take pictures with people you meet and tag them.
 It increases their chances of sharing the pictures.

 Send a personal follow-up to everyone you met and let them know how much you enjoyed meeting them.

-8. Give it Forward
+#7 Give it Forward

 - Listen more; talk less.
 When you talk, you’re only repeating what you know but when you listen, there’s a lot of new things you may learn.

-- Take notes of important things.
+- Take notes of important things (record or write)

 - Do say “Hello” and introduce yourself.
 Don’t wait for others to come to you.